FabioDefilippo/fdsecurity/README.md

 ## WARNING:

-Youc could help me pull missed SHA256 checksum with tags!
+You could help me pulling missed SHA256 checksum with tags!

 ### How?